seancdavis/heartwood/README.md

 ### Adding Media

-Cambium also ships with a media library by default.
+Heartwood also ships with a media library by default.
 You can apply files from the library to an individual page.
-But, unlike other Cambium admin controllers, you won't use `file` as the field type.
+But, unlike other Heartwood admin controllers, you won't use `file` as the field type.
 Instead it is a `media` field type which is specifically designed to pull files from the media library.